If you want to reduce gas and bloating, then this post is for you.

 Occasional gas and bloating are a normal part of the digestive process, and are caused by air that's trapped in the digestive system.
 In fact, most people pass gas 14 to 25 times a day.
 This gas is usually air either unintentionally swallowed while eating too fast, over-eating, or produced by gut bacteria during digestion.

-Nutritional solutions to reduce gas and bloating
+7 Solutions to reduce gas and bloating

 1. Consider FODMAP foods as a potential trigger